Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cost of a night guard from the dentist

 You can purchase a night guard directly from your dentist.
 You will begin with an in-office consultation with your dentist.
-They will then take impressions of your teeth, then send for a mouthguard, usually made from thermoplastic material, to be crafted in a dental lab.
+They will take impressions of your teeth, then send for a mouthguard, usually made from thermoplastic material, to be crafted in a dental lab.

 These dentist-ordered guards can be adjusted for thickness based on the severity of your grinding or clenching.
 You may want to consider this option if you've already consulted with your dentist about your tooth grinding habits, or if your case is particularly severe and requires close, professional supervision.